gemfire/gemfire-developer-website/content/blog/calculating-gatewaysender-event-queue-transmission-processing-times/index.md

 ![This vsd chart shows the GatewayenderQueueStatistics totalQueueTime (selected), totalTransmissionTime and totalProcessingTime](content/blog/calculating-gatewaysender-event-queue-transmission-processing-times/images/barry_2020_12_01_vsd_times.gif)
 ## Future
-GatewaySender event queue, transmission and processing time statistics like these available out-of-the-box would be a useful addition to Apache Geode.
+GatewaySender event queue, transmission and processing time statistics like these available out-of-the-box would be a useful addition to VMware GemFire.